adrianaguirre/spectacle/README.markdown

 ## Tag API

-In Spectacle, presentations are composed of a set of base tags.
+In SquirmDeck, presentations are composed of a set of base tags.
 We can separate these into three categories: Main tags, Layout tags & Element tags.

 ### Main Tags